 The material ESG risks also inform which PAIs which are deemed to be most material for the Fund's analysis.
 The voluntary social PAI (Insufficient whistleblower protection) is selected based on the same principle.
-It is related to multiple material SASB ESG risks as product and research quality, safe and responsible clinical trials and strong relations with patients, employees and other stakeholders are the foundation for all companies in the healthcare sector.
-Strong whistle blower policies and protection is a clear indicator of a company's commitment to high standards in this area and therefore selected as the voluntary social PAI.
+It is related to multiple material SASB ESG risks as product and research quality, safe and responsible clinical trials and strong

-The voluntary environmental PAI (Breakdown of energy consumption by type of nonrenewable sources of energy) is informed by the Portfolio Manager's belief that biotechnology companies may generate improvement of their carbon footprint by considering the scope of their use of non-renewable energy in office buildings, research centres and production facilities where applicable.
+The voluntary environmental PAI (Breakdown of energy consumption by type of non-renewable sources of energy) is informed by the Portfolio Manager's belief that biotechnology companies may generate improvement of their carbon footprint by considering the scope of their use of non-renewable energy in office buildings, research centres and production facilities where applicable.
 By requesting this datapoint from the portfolio companies, the Fund aims to increase awareness and support improvement.